 The important thing to remember is that macchiatos contain the highest ratio of coffee to milk of any of the milk-based espresso drinks.
 Most coffee shops will include six teaspoons of the stuff in frothed form, making it perfect for people who want to really taste the coffee, but who also need something to cut through the bitter edge that straight-up espresso can bring.

-Latte macchiato vs caramel macchiato
+Types of macchiato: Latte vs caramel variations

 While a latte macchiato is the most popular coffee-based drink in countries such as Germany, it is not very well known in the UK, and most coffee shops don’t even have it on their menu.
 What you get when you order a latte macchiato or a caramel macchiato can thus vary wildly, both depending on where you are and on the training a particular barista has.